Introduction

 Challenges

 Spyscape was expanding at a fast pace, offering a range of new products, events and content.
-We were keen to showcase as much as possible but were just bolting new things on to the nav.
+We were keen to showcase as much as possible by jamming new additions to the nav.
 It was becoming confusing for us and for users.

 Tipping point